johanesalxd/spark-hybrid-compute/pyflink-dataproc-demo/README.md

 pip install -r requirements.txt
 ```

-**Note**: PyFlink is not included in the requirements as it's pre-installed on DataProc clusters.
+**Note**: PyFlink is not included in the requirements as it's pre-installed on Dataproc clusters.
 For local PyFlink development, you would need to install Apache Flink separately.

 ## Next Steps